-The District is obligated to deposit any cash subsidy payments it receives in respect of the Taxable Series J Bonds into the Interest and Sinking Fund of the District (the "Interest and Sinking Fund") and to allocate such amount to the Taxable Series J Bonds.
-The levy of ad valorem property taxes will take into account amounts received from the Treasury Department as a direct cash subsidy in connection with the Taxable Series J Bonds on deposit in the Interest and Sinking Fund.
-The Taxable Series J Bonds are general obligations of the District and are secured by and payable from ad valorem property taxes that are levied in amounts at least sufficient to make all payments of principal of and interest on the Taxable Series J Bonds whether or not such subsidy payments are received pursuant to the Recovery Act and the HIRE Act and deposited into the Interest and Sinking Fund.
+The District intends to make an irrevocable election to treat the Taxable Series RY Bonds as "Build America Bonds" under Section 54AA of the Internal Revenue Code of 1986, as amended (the "Code") for which it will elect to receive, pursuant to Sections 54AA(g) and 6431 of the Code, a cash subsidy payment from the Treasury Department equal to thirty-five percent (35%) of the interest payable by the District on the Taxable Series RY Bonds as of each Interest Payment Date.
+The District is obligated to deposit any cash subsidy payments it receives in respect of the Taxable Series RY Bonds into the Interest and Sinking Fund with respect to the Taxable Series RY Bonds.
+The levy of ad valorem property taxes will take into account amounts received from the Treasury Department as a direct cash subsidy in connection with the Taxable Series RY Bonds on deposit in the Interest and Sinking Fund.
+The Taxable Series RY Bonds are general obligations of the District and are secured by and payable from ad valorem property taxes that are levied in amounts at least sufficient to make all payments of principal of and interest on the Taxable Series RY Bonds whether or not such subsidy payments are received pursuant to the American Recovery and Reinvestment Act of 2009 (the "Recovery Act") and deposited into the Interest and Sinking Fund.